-It is a train that consists of vintage carriages, designed for members of the royal family in 1911.
+It is a train that comprises vintage carriages, designed for members of the royal family in 1911.
 It offers three types of compartments.
 Which one are you traveling in?

 - The Pullman.
 A small one- or two-person compartment with a sofa bed that you can unfold and sleep during the night journey or sit by day and gaze out the large window.
 Your compartment also has a separate shower to freshen up.

 - Deluxe.
 A similar compartment, but more spacious.
-Consists of a bedroom with a living area and a luxurious bath.
+Comprises a bedroom with a living area and a luxurious bath.

 - Royal Suite.
 The largest compartment occupies half of the car.
 A spacious bedroom, living room, and bathroom with a Victorian-style bathtub are at your disposal.

-All compartments are lined with expensive mahogany and the interior reproduces the style of the early 20th century.
-On the train, you will not find a radio or TV for the greatest immersion into the past.
+All compartments are lined with expensive mahogany, and the interior reproduces the style of the early 20th century.
+On the train, you didn’t find a radio or TV for the greatest immersion in the past.

 Unlike a simple train, the Rovos is equipped with a dining car, a saloon car, an observation compartment with an open balcony, and a smoking lounge.